Data Centers in Vale do Aço

 |---|---|---|

-| Global Connectivity Grade | B | Reliable performance supporting regional industrial requirements. |
+| Global Connectivity Grade | B | Reliable performance for regional industrial requirements. |

-| Direct Cloud On-Ramps | 0 – as of September 2025 | Private transport connects to the São Paulo hub. |
+| Direct Cloud On-Ramps | 0 – as of September 2025 | Nearest on-ramp hub is São Paulo. |

-| Power Cost | R$ 0.65–0.82/kWh, as of September 2025 | Clean mix primarily from hydroelectric sources. |
+| Power Cost | R$ 0.65–0.82/kWh – as of September 2025 | Competitive pricing for large-scale industrial users. |

-| Disaster Risk | High (5.2/10), as of September 2025 | River flood risk necessitates specialized site selection. |
+| Disaster Risk | Moderate (5.2/10) – as of September 2025 | High river flood risk requires specialized site selection. |

-| Tax Incentives | Yes | IT-specific exemptions apply to imported hardware. |
+| Tax Incentives | Yes | Exemptions apply to imported hardware and capital expenses. |

-| Sales Tax | 18% VAT, as of September 2025 | Includes ICMS, PIS-COFINS, and local ISS. |
+| Sales Tax | 18% VAT – as of September 2025 | Includes ICMS, PIS-COFINS, and local ISS. |

 Network & Connectivity Ecosystem